 Welcome to West Chester University's Department of English!
 Our faculty and staff look forward to making your undergraduate years as enjoyable, self-fulfilling, and fruitful as possible.
-As the University's largest Department, we offer a variety of programs to enrich your academic experience here and to prepare you for your careers after graduation.
+As the University's largest department, we offer a variety of programs to enrich your academic experience here and to prepare you for your careers after graduation.

-This manual is designed to give you information about major requirements, as well as information about the special experiences the English Department makes available to you.
+This manual is designed to give you information about major requirements and special experiences the English Department makes available to you.
 Our majors are supplemented by minors in African/African American Literature, Professional and Technical Writing, Creative Writing, Film Criticism, Journalism, Linguistics, and Literature and Diverse Cultures.
-We encourage all our majors program to do an internship, which provides valuable experience in fields such as publishing, journalism, business, public relations, and other professions.
+We encourage all our majors to do an internship to gain valuable experience in such fields as publishing, journalism, business, public relations, and other professions.

 If you have further questions about our offerings, please contact your departmental advisor, who will be assigned to you in your first semester and will provide you with academic guidance throughout your undergraduate program.
-You are required to meet with your advisor at least once per semester to schedule courses for the following semester.
-And meeting more often with your advisor will ensure that you are on track with all department and university requirements.
-In addition to being a source of "official" information, advisors are also your resource for information about university life in general.
+You must meet with your advisor at least once per semester to schedule courses for the next semester, and meeting with them more often will ensure that you are on track with all department and university requirements.
+In addition to being a source of official information, advisors are also your resource for learning about university life in general.
 Advising is ultimately a shared responsibility between advisor and advisee, so it is important that you are proactive with understanding and meeting your degree requirements.